Volhynia: Interwar period

 In 1919, Volhynia became part of the Polish-controlled Volhynian District.
+The decision to annex the region to Poland was taken by the Polish National Committee under the leadership of Roman Dmowski.
 In 1921, after the end of the Polish–Soviet War, the treaty known as the Peace of Riga divided Volhynia between Poland and the Soviet Union, with Poland retaining the larger part, in which the Volhynian Voivodeship was established with the capital in Łuck, and the largest city being Równe.

+Starting from 1921, mass settlement of Polish soldiers (osadniks) started in the region with the support of authorities, which organized purchase of landholdings for that goal.
+By 1937, around 100,000 Polish settlers resided in the area.
+However, the Polish population had little contact with the Ukrainian majority, which prevented any significant Polonization of native inhabitants.

 Most of eastern Volhynian Governorate became part of the Ukrainian SSR, eventually being split into smaller districts.
 During that period, a number of the Marchlewszczyzna Polish national districts was formed in the Soviet-controlled part of Volhynia.
 In 1931, the Vatican of the Roman Catholic Church established a Ukrainian Catholic Apostolic Exarchate of Volhynia, Polesia and Pidliashia, where the congregation practiced the Byzantine Rite in Ukrainian language.

 From 1935 to 1938, the government of the Soviet Union deported numerous nationals from Volhynia in a population transfer to Siberia and Central Asia, as part of the dekulakization, an effort to suppress peasant farmers in the region.
 These people included Poles of Eastern Volhynia (see Population transfer in the Soviet Union).